LotsOfPixelsStudios/Monstera/docs/pages/Entities.md

 }
 ````

 You can define multiple render parts.
+The default render controller is build if no valid render part is defined or if
+a texture or geometry was assigned in the top level (`resource { textureLayer(getResource("...") ) }`).

 ### Animations and Controllers